VanishJr/User-Service/README.md

-# REST Application(User Service)

-## Features

-Add and track tasks
-Mark tasks as complete and earn points
-Shop feature to purchase relaxing products and services PostgreSQL database to store user data
+# User Service

+The REST Application provides a set of CRUD (Create, Read, Update, and Delete) operations for managing users.
+It allows users to register and login, update their profile and password, delete their account, retrieve a list of all users, and retrieve individual user details.

 ## Tech Stack
 <ul>